-- X3.2 the rule becomes active, when the two-channel X3.2-Input is opened.
-X3.3 the rule becomes active, when the two-channel X3.3-Input - X3.3the rule becomes active, when the two-channel X3.3-Inputis opened. - Activation Space: Spatial area in or outside of which the rule gets active.
+- Name: Freely editable name of the rule - Activation Condition: Condition for which the rule is activated.
+The following selection is possible: - Always the rule is always active - X3.2 the rule becomes active, when the two-channel X3.2-Input is opened. - X3.3 the rule becomes active, when the two-channel X3.3-Input is opened. - Activation Space: Spatial area in or outside of which the rule gets active.
 The following selection is possible: - Everywhere the rule is active in the whole working area of the robot. - Inside / Outside Area the rule becomes active inside or outside a free definable cuboid space.
-When defining the space, it is determined whether the rule becomes active inside or outside the space.
+When defining space, it is determined whether the rule becomes active inside or outside the space.

 - Safety Function: Safety function to be executed when the rule is violated.
 The following selection is possible: - Always violated no safety function is executed.
-If "Always violated" is selected, the rule is permanently violated if the rule becomes active.
-Inside/Outside Area a violation is triggered if the robot is inside or outside a defined space.
-When defining the space, it is determined - Maximum Speed Within the applicable spatial area of the rule, the maximum speed is monitored.
+If "Always violated" is selected, The rule is permanently violated if the rule becomes active. - Inside/Outside Area a violation is triggered if the robot is inside or outside a defined space.
+When defining space, it is determined whether the violation should take place inside or outside the space. - Maximum Speed Within the applicable spatial area of the rule, the maximum speed is monitored.
 If the speed of the robot exceeds the permitted maximum speed, a monitored reduction to the permitted speed takes place.
 If the reduction of the speed does not occur as expected, the preselected reaction is executed (Cat.
 1 Stop / Cat.
-2 Stop).
+2 Stop). - Safe Monitored Stand Still In the applicable spatial area of the rule, the robot is safely monitored for standstill.
+Any movement leads to violation of the rule.